 No, we can not allocate cars to a specific car park in advance.
 As you approach the festival we will ask you to follow the signs to Public Car Parks.
 This is because we direct the cars on to the best car park depending on the real time flow of traffic and the direction you are coming from.

 The only exceptions are for customers who have booked a car parking pass linked to a specific area (such as The Meadow, Family camping or Boomtown Springs).
 You’ll receive all the information you need on driving routes with your car pass when it’s posted to you.

 All Festival Entry Tickets include access to all general public campsites.
 There are no segregated arenas at Boomtown, so you can choose the area that represents your favourite music, or fancy dress theme and be right up in the action!

-We have four live in vehicle areas which include East, South, Family and The Meadow (accessible).
+We have three live in vehicle areas which include South, Family and The Meadow (accessible).

 Reserved Camping option provides residents with a designated 3m x 4m camping pitch that is marked out and kept squatter free for a stress-free arrival.
 As long as all guy ropes, tents and personal equipment fit within your boundary you can share your pitch with pals OR if you’re coming in a larger group book yourself a double pitch.
 For even larger pitches, nominate a group leader during the booking process and the campsite managers will put you all beside each other.

 Reserved camping is secure and can only be accessed if you have a wristband and it can be found in a flat and central location between Lion’s Den and Old Town.
 Open from Wednesday, you can book it from the main ticket page.